-Praised by poets, celebrated in songs, immortalized in paintings, Sorrento is known all over the world and is one of the favorite destinations of international tourism.
-The city fascinates with its generous nature and amazing landscapes on one of the most beautiful stretches of coast in the world.
-There are numerous churches and historic buildings, surprising panoramic points, characteristic alleys full of craft shops, an exceptional gastronomic offer.
+Praised by poets, celebrated in songs, and immortalized in paintings, Sorrento is known all over the world and is one of the favorite destinations of international tourism.
+The city fascinates with its generous nature and amazing landscapes on one of the world’s most beautiful stretches of coast.
+There are numerous churches and historic buildings, surprising panoramic points, characteristic alleys full of craft shops, and an exceptional gastronomic offer.
 There are also clubs, restaurants and cafes where you can spend your free time, shops on the main street where you can go shopping, festivals and cultural events to animate the evenings and, of course, equipped bathing establishments where you can relax in the sun caressed by a pleasant breeze.

 The history of Sorrento is lost in the mists of time: colonized first by the Greeks than by the Romans, the Normans, and the Aragonese, this thousand-year-old city has made the diversity and union of different cultures it’s characteristic.
 Built overhanging the sea, the city gave birth to the poet Torquato Tasso and has always been a destination for intellectual and refined tourism; from the nineteenth century, in fact, it became a favorite destination for European travelers in what was called the “Grand Tour”, aimed at getting to know different cultures.
 Sorrento still welcomes visitors in search of sun, history, art, culture, and entertainment.
 The city fascinates tourists with its breathtaking views, the landscape made of gardens and citrus groves, the marinas, the suggestive historic center, an interesting historical and religious architecture, the ancient tradition of inlay and lace.
 Also noteworthy is the famous song “Torna a Surriento”, written by one of its inhabitants to celebrate its beauty and uniqueness.

 Best things to do in Sorrento